I Know Where I'm Going!

-I Know Where I'm Going! is a 1945 romance film by the British-based filmmakers Michael Powell and Emeric Pressburger.
-It stars Wendy Hiller and Roger Livesey, and features Pamela Brown and Finlay Currie.
+I Know Where I'm Going! is a 1945 romantic comedy directed and written by the British filmmakers Michael Powell and Emeric Pressburger.
+It stars Wendy Hiller and Roger Livesey, and features Pamela Brown.

 Plot

-Joan Webster is a 25-year-old middle-class Englishwoman with an ambitious, independent spirit.
-She knows where she's going, or at least she thinks she does.
-She travels from her home in Manchester to the Hebrides to marry Sir Robert Bellinger, a wealthy, much older industrialist, on the (fictitious) Isle of Kiloran.
+Joan Webster is a 25-year-old, upper middle class Englishwoman with an ambitious, independent spirit, who always "knows where she's going".
+She leaves her home in Manchester for the isle of Kiloran in the Hebrides to marry industrialist Sir Robert Bellinger, one of the wealthiest men in England, and nearly her father's age.

-When bad weather postpones the final leg of her journey (the boat trip to Kiloran), she is forced to wait it out on the Isle of Mull, among a community of people whose values are quite different from hers.
-There she meets Torquil MacNeil, a naval officer trying to go home to Kiloran while on shore leave.
-They are sheltered for the night in the nearby home of Torquil's friend, Catriona Potts.
-Joan suggests to Catriona that she could sell her property to get money.
-Catriona replies, "money isn't everything."
+She reaches the Isle of Mull.
+When bad weather prevents Bellinger from retrieving her for the short boat trip to Kiloran, she is forced to wait it out among a community of people whose values are quite different from hers.
+There she meets Torquil MacNeil, a Royal Navy officer trying to get home to Kiloran while on an 8-day shore leave.
+She also meets some of the residents, such as the boatman Ruairidh Mhór, the eccentric falconer Colonel Barnstaple, and the poor but proud gentry Catriona Potts, a friend of Torquil's since childhood who takes them in for the night.

-The next day, on their way to catch a bus to Tobermory to find a telephone, they come upon the ruins of Moy Castle.
-Joan wants to take a look inside, but Torquil refuses to go in.
-When she reminds him that the terrible curse associated with it only applies to the laird of Kiloran, Torquil introduces himself: he is the laird, and Bellinger has only leased his island.
-On the bus, the locals recount several disparaging stories about Bellinger.
-At the coastguard station in Tobermory, Joan is able to contact Bellinger on Kiloran.
-She and Torquil stay at the Western Isles Hotel in Tobermory.
-She asks him to eat at a separate table to avert gossip.
-As the bad weather worsens into a full-scale gale, Torquil spends more time with Joan, who becomes increasingly torn between her ambition and her growing attraction to him.
+The next day, on their way to catch a bus to Tobermory to use contact Bellinger by radio, Joan and Torquil come upon the ruins of Moy Castle.
+Joan wants to look inside, but Torquil refuses to enter.
+When she reminds him that the terrible curse associated with it only applies to the lairds of Kiloran, he reveals that he is the laird; Bellinger is only renting his island for the duration of the war.
+On the bus, the locals, unaware of Joan's identity, recount disparaging stories about Bellinger.

-When Joan visits Achnacroish, she is surprised to re-encounter Torquil, who feigns not to know her in the presence of others, among them Bellinger's friends.
-She and Torquil attend a ceilidh celebrating a couple's diamond wedding anniversary.
-The bagpipers hired to play at Joan's wedding perform at the ceilidh.
+In Tobermory, Torquil gets two hotel rooms.
+Before entering the hotel's restaurant, she asks him for decorum's sake to sit at a different table.
+As the bad weather deteriorates into a full-scale gale, Torquil spends more time with Joan, who becomes torn between her ambition and her growing attraction to him.
+The two attend a ceilidh celebrating a couple's diamond wedding anniversary; three bagpipers, hired to play at Joan's wedding and stranded like her on Mull, perform.
+Torquil translates the song "Nut-Brown Maiden" for Joan, emphasising the line "You're the maid for me."
+Despite Joan's hesitancy, she is persuaded to dance, and dazzles.